Note on the Delta Method for Finite Population Inference with Applications to Causal Inference: Univariate delta method

 \subsection{Simple setting}

-We start by giving a simple and standard setting for finite population inference.
+We start by giving a simple and standard setting for finite population inference for means.
 Let us have a fixed, finite population of $N$ units, with associated values $\{A_{N, 1}, \cdots, A_{N, N}\}$.
 As typical in the finite population literature \citep[see][]{aronow2013class, erich1975nonparametrics, erich1999largesample, li2017general, scott1981asymptotic}, assume that this finite population is embedded in a sequence of growing finite populations.
 From the finite population, we draw a random sample of $n = \ceil*{pN}$ units, for some fixed $0 < p <1$.
 By fixing $p$, $n \to \infty$ and $N - n \to \infty$ as $N \to \infty$.
 We are interested in estimating the finite population mean, $A_N$, using the sample mean, $a_N$.
-Let $Z_i$ be the indicator for inclusion of unit $i$ is in the sample, i.e. $Z_i = 1$ if unit $i$ in the sample and $Z_i=0$ if unit $i$ is not in the sample.
+Let $Z_i$ be the indicator for inclusion of unit $i$ in the sample, i.e. $Z_i = 1$ if unit $i$ is in the sample and $Z_i=0$ if unit $i$ is not in the sample.
 Then, because each unit $i$ in the population has associated value $A_{N, i}$, the population mean would be $A_N =N^{-1}\sum_{i=1}^NA_{N, i}$ and the sample mean would be $a_N = n^{-1}\sum_{i=1}^NZ_iA_{N, i}$.
 Because the finite population outcomes are fixed, $A_N$ is not random.
-The subscript $N$ denotes that $a_N$ is the estimator for the population with $N$ units, although it only uses a sample of those units.
-Indexing by $N$ is used to clarify that we take limits with respect to the growing sequence of finite populations.
+Subscripting all terms by $N$ is used to clarify that we take limits with respect to the growing sequence of finite populations, even though $a_N$ only uses a sample of those $N$ units.